-My love for the Rotterdam architect firm MVRDV started when I saw their “Holland creates Space” pavilion at the World EXPO 2000, showcasing a country making the most out of limited space.
+My love for Rotterdam-based architect firm MVRDV started when I saw their “Holland creates Space” pavilion at the World EXPO 2000, showcasing a country making the most out of limited space.
 My love anchored over the years thanks to Didden-Village and Markthal.

 MVRDV’s third building in Rotterdam is in the making.